chuckcscccl/rustlr/chapter2.md

 incompatibilities.
 Usually only syntactic errors are reported by the parser.
-However, all error reports made by the interpreter/compiler must indicate the location in the orignal text (line and column numbers) where the error is traced to.
+However, all error reports made by the interpreter/compiler must indicate the location in the orignal text (line and column numbers) where the error originates.
 This implies that the parser must insert this location information into the abstract syntax tree.
-All data structures designed for the abstract syntax must accommodate this information.
-In an object oriented programming language, this can be easily done by defining an abstract superclass for all such structures.
+All data structures designed for the abstract syntax must accommodate this information, which can become rather intrusive when coding all the match cases for the AST variants.
+In an object oriented programming language, this problem is easily solved by defining an abstract superclass for all AST structures.
 But Rust has only minimal support for OOP.
 It has no direct support for inheritance.
 Instead, rustlr implements a mechanism called **[LBox][2]**.